Medicine Centers and Programs

 Mount Sinai’s HIV-Hepatitis C Co-Infection Program has specialized services for patients co-infected with both HIV and hepatitis C virus (HCV).
 Our HIV and liver disease specialists, mental health providers, and social workers work together to provide coordinated care.
 When it is necessary, liver transplant and liver cancer teams, are brought in to provide essential expertise and services.

-Ranked among the country's top kidney programs by U.S. News & World Report, our Kidney Center provides the newest dialysis equipment for patients with a variety of kidney disease.
+Our Kidney Center program provides the newest dialysis equipment for patients with a variety of kidney disease.
 We offer extended hours of operation, flexible scheduling, a variety of treatment options and locations, a multilingual staff, TV's at every dialysis station and free Wi-Fi.

 With lung cancer the leading cause of cancer death in the United States for both men and women, lung screening becomes more important.
 Mount Sinai’s Lung Screening Program is at the forefront of breakthroughs that enable early diagnosis and treatment of lung cancer.
 Our multidisciplinary team provides the highest caliber of patient care, which has established us as a destination of choice for lung cancer patients.

 With one of the largest bone marrow transplant programs in the New York City area, the Ruttenberg Center provides expert treatment of various cancers, such as leukemia, lymphoma, multiple myeloma, and myeloproliferative disorders.
 Cancer patients have access to a range of treatments, including chemotherapy, biological therapy, nutritional counseling and transplantation.
 In addition, many patients have the opportunity to enroll in clinical trials, which offer the newest available therapies.